Tuesday 29 November 2011

 This trend is bucked by the utterly brilliant Huckleberry Finn, who at the end of the novel seems all set for reclamation by kindly good people etc but decides he'd prefer just to p*ss off and do his own thing.

 My mother gave me The Fairy Doll by Rumer Godden when I was a small child – I wonder why?
 It's about a little girl who's slow and clumsy and nobody thinks her capable of anything.
+She even has straight dark hair.
 Is Elizabeth helped by The Fairy Doll, or does she find her own inner confidence?
 (Give me a fairy godmother any day.)

 Per Liz Jones, Diana Pullein-Thompson’s publishers told her she mustn’t give children adult emotions.